isabella232/mobile-services.de-DE/help/ios/phonegap/phonegap-methods.md

 * **trackState**

    Verfolgt einen App-Status mit optionalen Kontextdaten.
 States are the views that are available in your app, such as `home dashboard`, `app settings`, `cart`, and so on.
-Diese Statusangaben sind mit den Seiten in einer Website vergleichbar, und `trackState`-Aufrufe inkrementieren die Seitenansichten.
-Cdata ist ein JSON-Objekt mit Schlüsselwertpaaren, die in den Kontextdaten gesendet werden.
+Diese Statusangaben sind mit den Seiten in einer Website vergleichbar, und `trackState`-Aufrufe inkrementieren die Seitenansichten. cData ist ein JSON-Objekt mit Schlüssel/Wert-Paaren, die in Kontextdaten gesendet werden.

    * Hier finden Sie die Syntax für diese Methode: